Sarah McInerney: Career

-McInerney completed a DCU work placement at the Sunday Tribune in 2003, in the second week of which she co-wrote a front-page piece, appearing with her name in the by-line.
-She has since said that she found that she was both well-prepared for the work, and after a few weeks, loved it.
-She secured employment at the Tribune after graduation, initially on a temporary basis, then being made permanent, initially to produce a social diary, Sarah in the City, and then also as a news reporter.
-In August 2008 she took up a post as a political reporter with the Sunday Times,ø working there for 7 years.
+In the course of completing her journalism degree, McInerney completed a work placement at the Sunday Tribune in 2003, in the second week of which she co-wrote a front-page piece, appearing with her name in the by-line.
+She has since said that she found that she was well-prepared for the work, and after a few weeks, loved it.
+She secured employment at the Tribune after graduation, initially on a temporary basis, and later being made permanent, initially to produce a social diary, Sarah in the City, and then also as a news reporter.
+In August 2008 she took up a post as a political reporter with the Sunday Times, working there for 7 years.

 After 15 years in print journalism, McInerney began to be invited to broadcast panel discussions, notably at TV3, and she was headhunted to join Newstalk as co-host of their main weekday "drive time" programme, going freelance.
 Despite a lack of resources, she won the News Broadcaster of the Year national award but after about a year the programme was abruptly moved to a one-hour weekend slot, and she and her co-host left the station within a few months.
-This episode was discussed by Fintan O'Toole in an Irish Times piece, which accused Newstalk of sexism.
+This episode was discussed by Fintan O'Toole in a piece by The Irish Times, which accused Newstalk of sexism.

-McInerney joined the current affairs unit at TV3, a part of Virgin Media Ireland, sometimes substituting for leading presenters such as Vincent Browne, a mentor of hers, on television, and taking on her own current affairs programme on Sundays.
+McInerney joined the current affairs unit at TV3 (now Virgin Media One), sometimes substituting for leading presenters such as Vincent Browne, a mentor of hers, on television, and taking on her own current affairs programme on Sundays.
 She also wrote a book on the disappearances of women in the Wicklow Mountains, and worked on a documentary for the BBC.

 McInerney moved to RTÉ Radio One, presenting a major daily current affairs show, Today with Sarah McInerney, from May to August 2020, and then moving to co-present the primary evening commute programme Drivetime from September 2020.
 In March 2021 it was announced that McInerney would additionally become co-presenter of RTÉ's flagship current affairs programme, Prime Time, along with Fran McNulty, joining veteran Miriam O'Callaghan, and she debuted in this role on 6 April 2021 with a well-rated performance.

 Personal life

-McInerney is married to Thomas, an actuary, and they have two boys; they live in Sutton, a northern suburb of Dublin.
+McInerney is married to Thomas, an actuary, and they have two sons.
+They live in Sutton, a northern suburb of Dublin.

 McInerney was given an Alumni Award by her alma mater, DCU, in 2018.
 She is a voluntary advisory board member at the Centre for the Talented Youth of Ireland.